Banner Image Source Original image held by the Harvard-Yenching Library

 • When citing modern editions of often-reprinted classical works, HJAS prefers editions that are considered standard in the specialized field.
 For example, we prefer Zhonghua shuju 中华书局 editions and the Scripta Sinica collection offered online by Academia Sinica—which are now widely accessible, given current standards in print and digital publication—and we discourage citation of Sibu congkan 四部叢刊 and other collectanea, which are now more difficult to access.
 Moreover, following their own recommendation, we discourage citations of classical sources on ctext.org.

 • For archival material, provide the author (where known), the title or a brief description of the material, the date (whether exact or estimated), record locator, and collection name, as well as the name of the archive and its geographic location.
 If the date is not included in the title, place the date in brackets.
 In addition to this information, if the archival material is available online, also provide a URL.
-See sample notes 45–65 and also guidelines provided by the US National Archives
+See sample notes 45–65 and also guidelines provided by the US National Archives.

 • For any source that is difficult to locate, provide a URL to a library or archive catalog.

-• For all works (except academic journals), including Japanese-language books published in Tokyo, include the place of publication.
-If the place of publication is unknown, use “n.p.” (see CMS 14.132).
+• For all works (except academic journals), include the place of publication, contra CMS 18th edition 14.30.
+If the place is unknown, use “n.p.” (per CMS, 17th ed., 14.132).

 • For works cited more than once, use a short-form citation.
 See sample notes 17, 19, 22, 51, and 58; see also CMS 14.30 and 14.33.
 For works cited four or more times, authors may specify and use a nonstandard abbreviated form.
 See sample notes 18, 29, and 31.